tedtalksviz/tedtalksviz.github.io/README.md

 **10% of the final grade**
 ### Dataset
-We decided to analyze dataset (https://www.kaggle.com/rounakbanik/ted-talks) of 2550 TED-talks with 17 variables:
+We decided to analyze dataset (https://www.kaggle.com/rounakbanik/ted-talks) of 2550 TED-talks from the official TED.com website until September 21st, 2017.
+This dataset contains two files,
-name: The official name of the TED Talk.
-Includes the title and the speaker.
-Use this as the unique id in our dataframe
-title: The title of the talk
-main_speaker: The first named speaker of the talk
-speaker_occupation: The occupation of the main speaker
-num_speaker: The number of speakers in the talk
-description: A blurb of what the talk is about
-duration: The duration of the talk in seconds
-event: The TED/TEDx event where the talk took place
-languages: The number of languages in which the talk is available
-film_date: The Unix timestamp of the filming
-published_date: The Unix timestamp for the publication of the talk on TED.com
-tags: The themes associated with the talk
-views: The number of views on the talk
-url: The URL of the talk
-ratings: A stringified dictionary of the various ratings given to the talk (inspiring, fascinating, jaw dropping, etc.) comments The number of first level comments made on the talk related_talks A list of dictionaries of recommended talks to watch next The data also includes transcripts of the talks, which we find useful.
-Data is overall very clean: We have not found outliers.
-However, there are multiple steps of preprocessing and manipulations to the data that we have done in order to have new columns that will give us possibilities to explore the data in a greater depth.
-We have done / will do the following:
+* `ted\_main.csv` - for each TED talk:
+  ..** metadata about it: title, description, duration, event, languages, film and publish dates, url, number of views, tags about the subject
+  ..** ratings given to each talk on 14 dimensions ..** information about the speaker: number of speakers, name, occupation ..** relationship between talks: a recommandation of talks to watch next
+* `transcripts.csv` - transcript of the talk with audience reactions (Applause, Applause continues, Music, Music ends, Laughter)

+Data is overall clean.
+We found only 6 missing values for speaker's occupation which we replaced with Unknown for now.
+Since they are not that many, we could manually search the speakers on websites like Wikipedia and fill in the missing information, making sure that we use the same keywords as we have in other rows of the *speaker_ocupation* column.

+Preprocessing steps taken so far:
+1. replaced NaN with Unknown in *speaker_ocupation* column
+2. expand the *ratings* column in 14 different columns
+3. transfored unix timestamp for *film_date* and *publish_date* to day, month, year format

+Preprocessing steps we are considering:
+1. sanitize the occupations (for example, consider aggregating types of artists into just "Artist")
--extract the year of the event from the event name -make a list of all occupations a speaker has -manually fill in the data for 6 speakers which have no occupation in the dataset (from wikipedia / official TED website) -sanitize the occupations: cosider aggregating them for example “Artist” -expand column ratings to multiple columns
+2. manually fill in the data for 6 speakers which have no occupation in the dataset
--calculate number of words from transcript
--calculate the sensitivity
--calculate speed of the speech = number of words divided by duration
+3. compute basic data from the transcripts: number of words, speed of speech

 ### Problematic